Obesity Rates in the US in 2025 – Regional Gaps Deepen as Health Policies Struggle to Keep Up

 Health Impacts of Untreated Obesity

-WHO notes that If obesity is left unaddressed, it will continue to escalate, increasing the risk of non-communicable diseases (NCDs) such as diabetes, heart disease, and cancer.
+The WHO also notes that if obesity is left unaddressed, it will continue to escalate, increasing the risk of non-communicable diseases (NCDs) such as diabetes, heart disease, and cancer.

 These conditions threaten progress on other WHO NCD targets.